The 'Uber-fication' of the Moving Industry

 In the past few years, “uber-fication” has reshaped industries across the country, transforming them from paper-and-pencil operations to industries that are dominated by convenience technology and on-demand service delivery.
 “Uber-fication” first transformed the grocery delivery and home cleaning services industries, and the car service and taxi industries soon followed.
 Next on deck for 2016?
 The moving industry.

 In 2015, we saw the growth of a new cohort of hyper-localized, next generation niche moving companies that connect consumers with moving services with the tap of a button.
 More than ever, we’ve seen how they now command a larger slice of the moving pie, facilitating anything from furniture delivery to storage logistics.
-For example, Bellhops, the company that partners with college students to provide on-demand moving services, now operates in over 80 cities across the country.
+For example, Bellhops (with locations including Washington, DC and Chicago) the company that partners with college students to provide on-demand moving services, now operates in over 80 cities across the country.
 Dolly, a moving app that facilitates micro-moves, has raised $8M in Series A funding this year.
 Shockingly, according to recent reports, it’s estimated that venture capitalists have funneled approximately $18M into these companies within the last two years alone.

 Niche vs. end-to-end moving services